Hexizen/arduino_lab/Laboratory Activity#3/README.md

-# Laboratory Activity#3: Working with Analog Signals
+# Laboratory Activity#3: Working with Sensors

-This repository contains our submission for Laboratory Activity#2: Working with Digital Signals
+This repository contains our submission for Laboratory Activity#2: Working with Sensors

 ## Table of Contents
 1. [Files Description](#files)